eHealth Suisse

 • Coordination (Art.
 16 EPRA)

-However, digitalising healthcare goes beyond implementation of the EPR. eHealth Suisse is also involved in standardising norms for mobile applications (mHealth) and experience-sharing and coordination at international level.
+However, digitalising healthcare goes beyond implementation of the EPR. eHealth Suisse is also involved in standardising norms for the uniform exchange of structured health data and experience-sharing and coordination at national and international level. eHealth Suisse is also the National Release Centre for the SNOMED-CT standard.